-ROLLING pastures that look like they are covered by blankets of green velvet, ancient dry-stone walls hidden beneath layers of moss, quaint cottages with clouds of fireplace smoke wafting from terracotta chimney pots, and flocks of black-faced sheep grazing beside babbling brooks.
+ROLLING pastures that look like they are covered by blankets of green velvet, ancient dry-stone walls hiding beneath layers of moss, quaint cottages with clouds of fireplace smoke wafting from terracotta chimney pots, and flocks of black-faced sheep grazing beside babbling brooks.

 This is the Cotswolds, a place that is just as beautiful as its name.